-At Compassion, we give people the opportunity to take action against poverty and sponsor a child in extreme need.
+At Compassion, we give people the opportunity to take action against poverty and sponsor a child living in poverty.
 Sponsoring a child is a powerful way of helping your global neighbour.

-It gives a child born into vulnerability the stability of nutritious food, healthcare, safe water, education and the lifeline of a local church-based Compassion project where they’re known and loved.
+It gives a child born into vulnerability the stability of nutritious food, healthcare, safe water, education and the lifeline of a local church-driven Compassion project where they’re known and loved.

 Reflect: It’s one thing to have faith but the The Bible tells us that, “faith without deeds is dead”.
 What simple and decisive action can you take to help someone living in poverty today?